Are Ficus Trees Poisonous To Cats? (If Yes, What Makes Them?)

 Are Ficus trees poisonous to cats?

-As such, we have quite a few neighborhood cats that like to hang out in my garden, near the conservatory where I keep my tree.
+As such, we have quite a few neighborhood cats that like to hang out in my garden near the conservatory where I keep my tree.

-With me keeping my Ficus bonsai tree near the garden, the last thing I want is for my Ficus to cause cats to fall ill.
+With me keeping my Ficus bonsai tree near the garden, the last thing I want is my Ficus to cause cats to fall ill.

 To summarize: